leonmoraes17/SQL-Challenge/README.md

 #Data Engineering You can find the following schema of the code in the file titled: Data Engineering - Schema.sql

-#Data Analysis: Data Analysis and Querying was completed, and can be found in the file titled: Data Analysis.sql
+#Data Analysis: Data Analysis and Querying was completed, and can be found in the file titled: Table and Query Schema.sql